mitodl/release-script/README.md

 ## Releasing to PyPI

 For python libraries and XBlocks, once the the release is finished, it needs to be uploaded to PyPI.
+The easiest way to do this is through doof, but first you need to set these environment variables:

+- `PYPI_USERNAME`
+- `PYPI_PASSWORD`
+- `PYPITEST_USERNAME`
+- `PYPITEST_PASSWORD`

+To upload via Doof, run `@doof upload to pypitest 1.2.3` where `1.2.3` is an already released version.
+If that works run `@doof upload to pypy 1.2.3` to upload to the production package repository.

+### Manual PyPI release

 1. Get the PyPI credentials from DevOps.
 If you haven't already, you should set up a ``.pypirc`` file as described in